VeraxonHD/vexbot2/readme.md

+<h1>DEPRECATED</h1>
+This repo is no longer maintained, and never will be again.

+Looking for a good Discord Bot?
+Check out https://veraxonhd.github.io/aegis-bot/#/

 <h3>A friendly message from Vex, your sub-par bot creator.</h3>
 Welcome to the github repo for my Selfbot, intuitively named vexbot2.
 This is a cleaner and more efficient bot than the first, which, admittedly, was never posted on GitHub.
 So you don't care.
 I'll shut up now.